gautampunhani/weather-api/README.md

 * For caching we are using memory store.
 It will wipe out on restart and also limited cache entries will be stored on memory and LRU
 * We have relied on Rails low level caching as it will give us more control on cache operations
 * For extended forecast, caching has been kept simple to store the same data as requested from the service layer
-* Assumming 1 to 1 relationship with Address and Zipcode, we did not found much advantage of storing as separate table as of now, we are assuming address will be stored as redundant dataset
+* We did not found much advantage of storing address as separate table as of now, we are assuming address will be stored as redundant dataset in location_weather
 * The scenario of "blank results found" has also been cached, assuming caching is to prevent less load on downstream system

 ### Linting